 Injured At Work?
 Here’s What To Do.

-As indicated throughout this blog, it is important to hire a Workers’ Compensation attorney to help assist you with your claim.
+As indicated throughout this blog, it is important to hire a workers’ compensation attorney to help assist you with your claim.
 However, it is not likely that you will have an attorney already hired before you suffer an injury on the job.
 This article is designed to briefly tell you what to do as soon as you get hurt on the job.
-Of course, after you fill out the claim form and see the doctor, you need to contact an experienced California Work Comp lawyer.
+Of course, after you fill out the claim form and see the doctor, you need to contact an experienced California work comp lawyer.

 - Collect any evidence and take pictures of the accident site, unless you are not allowed to take photographs at your job due to confidentiality or security policies.

-As an injured worker you have the right to demand the form if your employer does not give you the Work Comp claim form.
-You will need to fill out your portion of the form to begin your Workers’ Compensation claim in California.
-Ask the employer to fill out their section and request a copy of the Work Comp claim form.
+As an injured worker you have the right to demand the form if your employer does not give you the work comp claim form.
+You will need to fill out your portion of the form to begin your workers’ compensation claim in California.
+Ask the employer to fill out their section and request a copy of the work comp claim form.

 Make sure that you include all injured body parts.
 If something falls on your shoulder, but your back is the body part that hurts, then make sure that you at least list the shoulder and the back as injured body parts.
 You can amend your claim later, but it is best to list all body parts that you think that may have been injured as a result of the work injury.
 It is better to be over-inclusive than under-inclusive.
-You don’t want to lie or misstate an injury, but if you think that any body part may have been injured, then list it on the form and then get the injury checked out by a Workers’ Compensation doctor.
+You don’t want to lie or misstate an injury, but if you think that any body part may have been injured, then list it on the form and then get the injury checked out by a workers’ compensation doctor.

-Contact an experienced lawyer experienced in Workers’ Compensation law to make sure that your rights are protected.
+Contact an experienced lawyer experienced in workers’ compensation law to make sure that your rights are protected.
 Whether you need an attorney for in San Diego or anywhere else in San Diego, you can contact attorney Eric M. Overholt.